Facelift Procedure From Dr. Moulton-Barrett

 The youthful face is essentially heart shaped and suspended on a pretzel-thin neck.
 In contrast, the aging face becomes rectangular and the aging neck becomes bulky and folded.
 Why is this?
 It is

-To meet with Dr. Rex Moulton-Barrett and find out how a facelift can improve your appearance, request a complimentary consultation using our online form.
+To meet with Dr. Rex Moulton-Barrett and find out how a facelift can improve your appearance, request a consultation using our online form.

 What is involved in a facelift?